The Local Aggregate Effects of Minimum Wage Increases

 Key Findings

-- A 10 percent increase in the minimum wage in a Metropolitan Statistical Area (MSA) is associated with an overall (all-items) inflation rate that is 8 basis points higher relative to MSAs that do not change their minimum wage.
+- A 10 percent increase in the minimum wage in a city or Metropolitan Statistical Area (MSA) is associated with an overall (all-items) inflation rate that is cumulatively 25 basis points higher relative to cities that do not change their minimum wage.
 Yet this rise in inflation is not evenly distributed across all goods and services.
-Minimum wage increases have the largest and fastest measured impact on food prices, especially on food consumed away from home: a 10 percent rise in the minimum wage leads about a 0.3 percentage point rise in prices on food away from home for the first year after the wage increase, and an additional 0.1 percentage point the second year after the increase.
-The rise in inflation is slower to feed through to prices on other goods and services, primarily due to a slow price response in the service sector.
-By the end of the second year, the total city-level rise in inflation amounts to a 0.3 percentage point increase for a 10 percent rise in the minimum wage.
+Minimum wage increases have the largest and fastest measured impact on prices of food consumed away from home: With a 10 percent rise in the minimum wage, food away from home prices rise about 0.4 percentage point during the year of the minimum wage hike and an additional 0.1 percentage point the following year.

 Implications

 Minimum wage increases result in small but significant increases in prices and consumption, particularly in economic sectors where firms tend to employ a large number of minimum-wage and low-wage workers, such as restaurants.
 This finding suggests that firms may offset their higher labor costs by raising prices.
 These price increases have thus far been fairly modest.
 However, the average historical percentage change in the minimum wage across states is not large.
-Should minimum wages start to increase more rapidly, the price effects could be larger and the inflation effects may warrant additional attention from monetary policymakers.
+Should minimum wages start to increase more rapidly, the price effects could be larger, and the inflation effects may warrant additional attention from monetary policymakers.

 Abstract